iRocker 11’ Ultra All Around Review | 2023

 Maneuverability and tracking are all impacted by the length, width, depth, rake, and surface area of fins in addition to the length, width, shape and rocker of the board, and lastly the paddler and turning methods used.
 While I won’t go into each excruciating detail, the biggest points impacting the Ultra 11’s maneuverability are its fins, length, and how you turn it.

-It’s crucial that both fins match each other with a twin-fin setup like on the Ultra 11’.
+It’s crucial that both fins match each other with a twin-fin setup like on the 11′ Ultra 2.0.
 The dual 9” fins included with this board are not only relatively deep, but also have a significant amount of rake – or how far back they sweep.
-This does a great job of keeping the board moving straight, but can make turning difficult especially for smaller paddlers.
-When turning from a standstill using only forward sweep strokes, it takes nearly double the amount of effort to turn a complete circle with the Ultra 11’ than it does on the Original 11’ All Around (10 strokes vs 5.125 strokes on average).
+This does a great job of keeping the board moving straight, but can make turning difficult especially for smaller paddlers or those without more advanced paddling skills.
+When turning from a standstill using only forward sweep strokes, it takes more than double the amount of effort to turn a complete circle with the 11′ Ultra 2.0 than it does on the Original 11’ All Around (13 vs 5.5 strokes).

 Turning in a circle from a standstill isn’t always a real-life application, though, and while paddling on the Ultra 11’ I did find it easy enough to steer where I wanted to go while underway, but fast turning required a technique change.
 Using static bow draws and weighting the back of the board does help turn more quickly.
 Like all boards, reverse sweeps are also very quick to turn the board, but eliminate all of your forward momentum.